koding/kdlearn/guides/vhosts-and-subdomains.md

 sudo service apache2 reload
 ```

+Post you setup these files, Go to your IDE window in the browser and Click Options ( a circle right next to your VM ) .
+Click on 'more' from the Settings Baloon and Add the domain you wish to.

+Cheers !

 **Important**: It is recommended that you review the [Directory directive
 documentation](http://httpd.apache.org/docs/current/mod/core.html#directory),
 as there are security implications to allowing directory access, that you